TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Methods

 \subsection{Network Architecture of the Noise Predictor}

-The architecture of the noise predictor, as depicted in Fig.\autoref{fig5}, incorporates an encoder-decoder framework developed from the classical U-Net \cite{bib41}.
+The architecture of the noise predictor, as depicted in Fig.\autoref{fig4}, incorporates an encoder-decoder framework developed from the classical U-Net \cite{bib41}.
 The encoder learns global contextual features by progressively downsampling the extracted representations, while the decoder reconstructs the compressed features to the original dimension through successive upsampling.
-Skip connections further bridge corresponding encoder and decoder layers at multiple scales to recover information lost during downsampling.
+Skip connections bridge corresponding encoder and decoder layers at multiple scales to recover information lost during downsampling.
+To further enhance the model's capacity to discern complex inter-channel dependencies, we integrate Squeeze-and-Excitation (SE) blocks into these skip connections \cite{bib49}, \cite{bib50}.
+This mechanism adaptively recalibrates channel-wise feature responses based on global context, enabling the network to dynamically amplify informative components while suppressing noise-corrupted channels.

 The fundamental building block of the network is a residual block comprising Group Normalization, Swish activation, and 1D convolution.
 To enhance the capacity for capturing long-range dependencies, self-attention modules are integrated into the middle decoder layer and the bottleneck layer.